pbasia/Assignments_ISQA8600/Data Exploration/Data_Exploration_Assignment.md

 | ![Scatter Plot](https://github.com/pbasia/Assignments_ISQA8600/blob/main/Data%20Exploration/1scatter3var.png)<!-- -->
 | -

+The above scatter plot is composed of three variables: age, program_unit description and program_name. from this plot , we can say that people have mostly participated in the mental health program.
+The second major program is for the substance use program.
+The plot also describes that clients between Age 15 to 55 are most likely  to be treated in the programs.

 <br> </br>2. **One faceted plot of two variables, properly labeled.**
 * Two used variables are:
   * age